The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

 Given $M$ distinct embedding procedures and $N$ distinct random planar map models, one can formulate $MN$ conjectures, each stating that the discrete conformal embedding of the map converges in law to some form of LQG.
-The aim of this paper is to completely solve {\em one} of these.
-Specifically, we treat the Tutte embedding of the mated-CRT map, as illustrated in Figure~\ref{fig::map} and explained below.
-The {\bf mated-CRT map} is a natural place to start, because \begin{enumerate} \item It is one of the easiest random planar map models to define and simulate. \item It comes with a parameter one can vary to make the limiting surface $\gamma$-LQG for any $\gamma \in (0,2)$. \item It is a direct discretization of the continuum mating of CRTs described in~\cite{wedges,sphere-constructions} and hence some aspects of its relationship with $\gamma$-LQG follow from the continuum results. \item It can be understood as a ``coarse-grained'' approximation of {\em any one} of the other models listed above.
-This is because these other models are known to be representable by ``mated pairs of trees'' that scale to correlated CRTs (which is what the authors have called {\em peanosphere convergence}; see Section~\ref{sec-extensions})~\cite{mullin-maps,shef-burger,kmsw-bipolar,gkmw-burger,lsw-schnyder-wood}.
-As we discuss in Section~\ref{sec-extensions}, it is possible that the results of this paper will lead to theorems about the Tutte embedding scaling limits of these other planar map models as well. \item It is a combinatorially elegant, and can be viewed as a random Hamiltonian-path decorated triangulation, which in turn corresponds to a gluing of two binary trees whose edges come with the additional structure of having well-defined lengths, see Figure~\ref{fig-celltree}.
-Interpreted this way, it fits naturally into the ``planar map decorated by statistical physics structure'' framework. \end{enumerate}
+The aim of this paper is to completely solve {\em one} of these conjectures.
+Specifically, we treat the \emph{Tutte embedding} of the mated-CRT map.
+Mated-CRT maps are defined just below and illustrated in Figure~\ref{fig::map}.
+These maps are a natural place to start when proving embedding convergence results, for the following reasons. \begin{enumerate} \item They are among the easiest random planar map models to define and simulate. \item They come with a parameter (the correlation of the trees) which one can vary to make the limiting surface $\gamma$-LQG for any $\gamma \in (0,2)$. \item They each come \emph{a priori} with an embedding into $\BB C$ arising from the theory developed in~\cite{wedges,sphere-constructions,ag-disk} which allows us to reduce the convergence of the Tutte embedding to a quenched invariance principle for random walk in a certain highly inhomogeneous random environment (see Section~\ref{sec-approach} just below for further discussion of this). \item They can be understood as coarse-grained approximations of {\em any one} of the other models listed above.\footnote{Rougly speaking, this is because a sample from one of these models can be represented as a planar map obtained by ``gluing together'' two {\em discrete} random trees.
+The contour functions of the trees together form a two dimensional random walk --- the scaling limit of which is a two dimensional Brownian motion with some diffusion matrix, which in turn encodes a mated pair of continuum random trees.
+(This is what the authors have called {\em peanosphere convergence}~\cite{mullin-maps,shef-burger,kmsw-bipolar,gkmw-burger,lsw-schnyder-wood}).
+On both the discrete and continuum sides, the ``interface'' between the two trees is a sort of ``space-filling path'' and one can define a ``cell'' to be a region traversed by this path during a fixed interval of time.
+If one couples the discrete two dimensional walk with the continuum two dimensional Brownian motion, so that they are close with high probability, then one can show that discrete cells closely approximate their continuum analogs (in the sense that the adjacency relation on the set of discrete cells agrees with the continuum analog with high probability), which in turn correspond to a mated-CRT map.
+Such coarse-graining ideas are used in~\cite{ghs-map-dist,gm-spec-dim,gh-displacement,dg-lqg-dim} to transfer estimates for graph distances and random walk on mated-CRT maps to some of these other random planar map models.} As we discuss in Section~\ref{sec-extensions}, it is possible that the results of this paper will lead to scaling limit theorems for the Tutte embeddings of these other planar map models as well. \end{enumerate}